gourshete/gourshete.github.io/_posts/2019-07-18-scopes-in-rails.markdown

 ### How associations work with Scopes

-Now let's move towards effect of scopes on associations.
-Default scope will have effect on inherited classes.
-The default scope will take effect when a parent class will make query to the following class.
+Scopes have effect on associated classes.
+The default scope will take effect when a parent class makes query to the associated class.
 Just like

       class Klass < ActiveRecord::Base
         has_many :vehicles